"The Folly of Management" - Anecdotal Examples of Poor Workplace Leadership

 Smish-each Frames - Erratic and Non-Confrontational Leadership

 The only job which laid me off.
 I worked for a small business owner for a brief period.
 It was a labor job I’ve taken to get out from working for Smish-mazon.
-The owner presented himself as a kindly man but it was during my employment I saw his erratic and non-confrontational behavior become apparent.
+The owner presented himself as a kind man but it was during my employment I saw his erratic and non-confrontational behavior become apparent.
 Instead of telling me of an issue he had from my work, he would go to his elderly carpenter and yell at him for an hour when I wasn’t working.

 The stories told by a few of his employees of him firing employees over the phone and then asking them to come back when he needs help.
-He fired his carpenters’ grandson for asking for a raise.
-Then he fired me because he decided to rehire the guy I was hired to replace.
+He fired his carpenters’ grandson for asking for a raise, then he fired me because he decided to rehire the guy I was hired to replace.
 This was just a week after giving me a raise.
 He didn’t fire me when we did our end of the day chat but waited until I got home and called me with the bad news.
 Then forced me to come back the next day to return his office key or else he won’t give me my final paycheck.

 The lesson here is obvious: integrity.
 The man communicated that he was an honest owner to work for, but his behavior did not reflect his words.
 He chooses not to express his expectations nor issues he had with employees to them personally.
 Confrontation is a necessary part of leadership.
 Yes, there are wrong ways to confront your employees, but you still need to do it if you’re a leader.
 The employee may not know if they’re not up to standard nor productive enough.
 It’s better to assume ignorance and communicate with the employee the measurable standards you would like achieved.